wware/mrsl/README.md

 science, code is knowledge representation, and can be rendered as either source code or as abstract syntax trees.

-Take a few simple papers from Pubmed.
+Take a few simple papers from PLoS or Pubmed.
 Find or create an ontology for the  stuff in the papers.
 Rewrite the papers in Markdown.
-Show how to render a pretty PDF, and how to extract RDF, and what you can do with the RDF: represent the contents of the paper, extrapolate further conclusions, plan experiments, think about how the paper can interact with a related paper.
+Show how to render a pretty PDF, and how to extract RDF, and what you can do with the RDF.
+Represent the contents of the paper, extrapolate further conclusions, plan experiments, think about how the paper can interact with a related paper.
 Each paper is a graph or semantic network, and you can find equivalencies between the papers and notate them using the OWL operators.